 - Sodium iodate-induced AMD model: Intravenous or intraperitoneal injection of sodium iodate selectively destroys the retinal pigment epithelium, producing an acute AMD-like photoreceptor degeneration.
 Because AMD is primarily an age-related condition, this model is used in aging-adjacent studies to characterize OptoDrum-measurable visual function loss and as a platform for testing neuroprotective or regenerative interventions (Carido et al., 2014, IOVS).

 - Aged EAE-susceptible models: Experimental autoimmune encephalomyelitis in aged animals produces a more severe and persistent neuroimmune phenotype than in young animals, reflecting the dysregulated adaptive immune landscape of aging.
-These models are relevant to the autoimmune-demyelinating aging intersection and are represented in the Groh et al. (2021) Nature Aging dataset.
+(Groh et al, 2021, Nature Aging).

 How Can Striatech Tools support Your Study?